Voluntary Spectrum Incentive Auction Should Not Harm Broadcasters

 - Additional Resources

-The Federal Communications Commission (FCC) is currently scheduled to begin an incentive auction of broadcast spectrum on March 29, 2016.
+The Federal Communications Commission (FCC) began an incentive auction of broadcast spectrum on March 29, 2016.
 Some of the rules the FCC has adopted could harm TV stations that remain on the air following the auction, as well as their viewers.

 In 2012, Congress passed legislation granting the FCC authority to hold broadcast spectrum incentive auctions.
 The incentive auction consists of three interrelated parts: a "reverse auction," or time for TV stations to submit their spectrum for potential sale; a "repacking," or mandatory relocation of all remaining broadcasters into a smaller band of spectrum; and a “forward auction” where former TV spectrum is put out for bid.

-Congress established the Television Broadcasters Relocation Fund to cover the reasonable costs that eligible broadcasters incur as a result of mandatory relocation.
+Congress established the Television Broadcaster Relocation Fund to cover the reasonable costs that eligible broadcasters incur as a result of mandatory relocation.
 Congress allocated $1.75 billion to reimburse the service and equipment costs of channel relocation, such as changes to antennas, transmitters, transmission lines and towers.
-It set a timeline of three years for the FCC to reimburse stations out of the fund.
+It set a timeline of three years for the FCC to reimburse stations from the fund.

 Additionally, the FCC's rules require stations to go dark on their old, pre-auction channels no more than 39 months after the auction.
 Yet, the FCC's own report found that, assuming no glitches, and without taking into account delays due to weather, mishaps, competing vendor demands or unforeseen delays, it could take 41 months or more for some broadcasters to move to new channels.
 When accounting for the number of stations that will be moving at once, and the limited number of qualified vendors and manufacturers available, some suggest the process could take much longer.